wube-anomeg/api-coding-challenge/README.md

 ### Packaging as jar

-To build the final jar and optimize the API application for production, run:
+To build the final jar and optimize the API application for production:

 ```
-Navigate and Change directory to the project root directory
+Navigate to the the project root directory where you cloned the application
 ```

 Run this command to build the jar file